Scouting for Girls: 2009-2012: Everybody Wants to Be on TV and The Light Between Us

-Greatest Hits: 2013–2014
+2013-2015: Greatest Hits and Still Thinking About You

 In 2013 the band released a Greatest Hits compilation that peaked at number 8 on the UK Albums Chart.

 In addition to all their singles, the album also featured new material including the song "Millionaire" which peaked at 52 in the UK charts after release on 22 July 2013.

-Still Thinking About You: 2015

 The band released their fourth album Still Thinking About You in October 2015 on EastWest records.
 The album reached No.13 on the UK chart and featuring festive fan favourite "Christmas in the Air (Tonight)".

-Tenth anniversary and Ten Add Ten album: 2017
+2017-present

 The band announced a show at London's Bush Hall to coincide with the tenth anniversary of them signing their first record deal.
 The band held a ticket ballot beforehand and received over 20,000 applications for just 300 tickets.
 The band announced on social media that they were working on new music for release in 2017.

 Scouting for Girls announced on their official website that their next album would be released on 13 October 2017 with the lead single called "Dancing in the Daylight".
-For some reason, since the release of The Trouble With Boys in 2019, the band don't seem to consider Ten Add Ten as their fifth album, despite it featuring 10 new songs, as they refer to The Trouble With Boys as their fifth album in interviews.
+Despite Ten Add Ten featuring 10 new songs, the band refer to The Trouble With Boys as their fifth album in interviews.

-The Trouble with Boys: 2019

 In September 2019, Scouting for Girls released their fifth album, The Trouble with Boys, featuring the singles "Count On Me" and "Grown Up" (co-written by James Blunt).
 A UK tour to promote the new album was also announced for November and December 2019 including a sold out headline show at the Shepherds Bush Empire.